AdobeDocs/analytics-2.0-apis/src/pages/guides/use-cases/media-edge/buffer-and-pause-timeline.md

 * The user pressing `pause`.
 * The user closing the app without finishing the content to the end.

-In contrast to the [Media Edge API use case example with two chapters separated by an ad break](https://developer.adobe.com/analytics-apis/docs/2.0/guides/use-cases/media-edge/chapters-with-ad-timeline/), this example presents a differing offset playhead position in the timeline.

 Media Edge APIs are built on the Adobe Experience Platform to provide media event tracking data within the framework of [XDM schemas](https://experienceleague.adobe.com/docs/experience-platform/xdm/home.html#:~:text=Experience%20Data%20Model%20(XDM)%2C,the%20power%20of%20digital%20experiences).
 For more information, see the [Media Edge API overview](https://experienceleague.adobe.com/docs/experience-platform/edge-network-server-api/media-edge-apis/overview.html).

 <InlineAlert variant="info" slots="text" />